-Among five gardens here are the formal Duncan Garden (pictured) and the Joel E. Ferris Perennial Garden.
-Built in 1912, The Duncan Garden covers three acres, and is designed in the European Renaissance style with geometrical planting beds and centered by a large granite fountain.
+Among five gardens are the formal Duncan Garden and the Joel E. Ferris Perennial Garden.
+Built in 1912, The Duncan Garden covers 3 acres, and is designed in the European Renaissance style with geometrical planting beds and centered by a large granite fountain.
 In contrast, the Ferris Garden is the informal counterpart to The Duncan Garden’s formality.
-Established in 1940, the Ferris garden contains more than 300 plant species with a constantly changing array of flowers through the season.
+Established in 1940, the Ferris garden has more than 300 plant species with a constantly changing array of flowers through the season.

 Fountain at the Butchart Gardens.
 Photo by Lana Canada/Getty Images.

 The Butchart Gardens

 Near Victoria, B.C., the Butchart Gardens is a world-famous destination.
 Built in a depleted limestone quarry more than a century ago, the Sunken Garden is over-the-top spectacular.
 There are millions of bedding plants in more than 900 varieties.

 While a visit to the gardens is the stuff of lifetime memories, summer concerts, night illuminations and fireworks shows add layers of spectacle to the colorful display gardens.